 New project awards represent expected revenue values of new contract commitments received during a given period, including scope growth on existing commitments.
 A commitment represents authorization from our customer to begin work or purchase materials pursuant to a written agreement, letter of intent or other form of authorization.
-Backlog represents the unrecognized revenue value of our new project awards and at September 30, 2024, was consistent with the value of remaining performance obligations for our contracts required to be disclosed under Topic 606 and presented in Note 2.
+Backlog represents the unrecognized revenue value of our new project awards and at March 31, 2025, was consistent with the value of remaining performance obligations for our contracts required to be disclosed under Topic 606 and presented in Note 2.
 In general, a performance obligation is a contractual obligation to construct and/or transfer a distinct good or service to a customer.
-The transaction price of a contract is allocated to each distinct performance obligation and recognized as revenue when, or as, the perform under our current contracts.
+The transaction price of a contract is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
+We believe that backlog, a non-GAAP financial measure, provides useful information to investors as it represents work that we are obligated to perform under our current contracts.
 New project awards and backlog may vary significantly each reporting period based on the timing of our major new contract commitments.

 Projects in our backlog are generally subject to delay, suspension, termination, or an increase or decrease in scope at the option of the customer; however, the customer is required to pay us for work performed and materials purchased through the date of termination, suspension, or decrease in scope.
-Depending on the size of the project, the delay, suspension, termination or increase or decrease in scope of any one contract could significantly impact our backlog and change the expected amount and timing of revenue recognized.
-New project awards by operating segment for the three and nine months ended September 30, 2024 and 2023, are as follows (in thousands):
+Depending on the size of the project, the delay, suspension, termination, or increase or decrease in scope of any one contract could significantly impact our backlog and change the expected amount and timing of revenue recognized.
+New project awards by operating segment for the three months ended March 31, 2025 and 2024, are as follows (in thousands):